Ultrastrong light-matter interaction in a multimode photonic crystal: Circuit model

 where for brevity we define $L_\Sigma^2 \triangleq L_r L_q + L_q L_c + L_c L_r$.

-In combining Eqs.~\ref{nodeEq} we find that the fluxonium and resonator have the same center of mass $\Phi_q^{+} = \Phi_r^{+} = \Phi_s^{+}$, as expected from the symmetry of the circuit.
-Additionally, the COM variables are not coupled to the differential ones, in particular the phase difference across the qubit junction $\Phi_q^{-}$ which captures the internal fluxonium states.
-For the remainder of the analysis we consider only the differential variables.
+The fluxonium and resonator have the same center of mass $\Phi_q^{+} = \Phi_r^{+} = \Phi_s^{+}$ (see Eqs.~\ref{nodeEq}), as expected from the symmetry of the circuit.
+Additionally, the COM variables are not coupled to the differential ones, in particular, the junction phase difference $\Phi_q^{-}$ which captures the internal fluxonium states.
 Replacing the shunt variable (Eq.~\ref{phis}) in Eq.~\ref{diffEq} gives a set of equations just for the resonator and fluxonium

 The Euler-Lagrange equations of motion can be directly derived from the following Lagrangian